WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
-- Assign **NDSWC** info to the *WaDE WaterSources* specific columns.
-See *ND_Allocation Schema Mapping to WaDE.xlsx* for specific details.
+- Assign state info to the *WaDE WaterSources* specific columns.
+See *NDwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceName* = **source**, Unknown if not given.
     - *WaterSourceTypeCV* = generated list of sources from **SOURCE_TYPE**, see *0_NDwr_PreProcessAllocationData.ipynb* for specifics.
 - Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName* & *WaterSourceTypeCV* fields.